 Before working on the California Dream Project, Sharma’s investigative reporting helped uncover corruption, including questionable activities by private businesses, state regulators, and elected leaders.

 Sharma previously served as a legal affairs reporter and anchor/host of KPBS news programs.

-Amita has also worked as a newspaper reporter.
-She has degrees in journalism and international relations from the University of Southern California.
+Amita Sharma earned dual bachelor’s degrees in journalism and international relations from the University of Southern California.

 In an era of rising book challenges and censorship, learn how one librarian is defending the freedom to read.

 A lawyer sent the city a demand letter alleging that a local mom was discriminated against because the library denied her request to host reading events based on religious and patriotic books.
 The letter also objects to books with depictions of adult nudity.

 Alden Global Capital, The San Diego Union-Tribune’s new owner, quietly ceased publication of the UT En Español, ending a nearly 25-year run.